September 20, 2005

 Screaming, hitting, bullying, temper tantrums — If your child’s behavior is out of control and nothing you do is working, it’s time for commando parenting!
 By shaking up dysfunctional behavior patterns, you can create positive change.
 For more information on parenting through change, see Chapter 11 of Family First: Your Step-by-Step Plan for Creating a Phenomenal Family.
-Then, use these exercises in The Family First Workbook to get you started.
-(Adobe Acrobat is required.)
+Then, use the exercises in The Family First Workbook to get started.

 You must be willing to adopt what I call “commando parenting.”
 If you don’t commit to totally immersing yourself in the plan, you’ll sabotage your child’s chance to change, which may, in turn, sabotage your family’s future.